JohannesLks/Thesis/documentation/thoughts.md

 ## General Observations
 > *Date: 19.3.2025*
+-  Metrics (Precision, Recall, ...) should be explained as formula.
+> *Date: 19.3.2025*
 -  The paper should cover basic math concepts, backpropagation might be to basic but in the explanation of teh Autoencoder or lstm it would fit really well.
 > *Date: 18.3.2025*
 -  The paper should mention the differences and parallels between IDS and Honeypot.
 The proposed solution could find application in both domains.